Who's Behind Listverse?

 George Beauchamp was lucky enough to survive two of the worst maritime disasters in history: the sinking of RMS Lusitania and RMS Titanic.
 To secure a job as a fireman stoker on Titanic, George lied about his age to the White Star Line, as he claimed he was 32 when he was ten years older.

 Following the collision with an iceberg, he was permitted to leave the engine room and assisted women and children into Lifeboat 13.
 He was then instructed to row the boat away from Titanic.
-However, he initially struggled to keep the lifeboat away from the sinking vessel and to prevent water from seeping in.
+However, he initially struggled to keep the lifeboat away from the sinking vessel and prevent water from seeping in.
 Fortunately, he pulled on the oars to travel away from RMS Titanic as quickly as possible.
-George was also onboard RMS Lusitania when she was torpedoed by a German U-boat in 1915 during WWI.
+George was also onboard RMS Lusitania when a German U-boat torpedoed her in 1915 during WWI.
 Unsurprisingly, he chose to work on much smaller boats throughout the rest of his life.

 5 Ella White

-Ella White was a first-class passenger who boarded RMS Titanic at Cherbourg, France, and was accompanied by her companion, Marie Grice Young, as well as her maid, Amelia Bissette, and manservant, Sante Ringhini.
+Ella White was a first-class passenger who boarded RMS Titanic at Cherbourg, France.
+She was accompanied by her companion, Marie Grice Young, and her maid, Amelia Bissette, and manservant, Sante Ringhini.
 Despite the exceptional amenities onboard the liner, such as the Olympic dining room and state-of-the-art gym, Ella remained in the cabin she shared with Marie throughout the voyage.
 She only left it when disturbed by the ship’s collision, which she later described as if it had traveled over a thousand marbles.

 Soon after, she entered Lifeboat 8 with her maid.
-Despite clashing with the seamen on the ship, it was Ella’s battery-operated cane that helped to guide the lifeboat to safety, which she typically used to help her maintain her balance.
-She reportedly held the cane high to illuminate the pitch-black sky, and it also helped them to appear as a floating lighthouse in the North Atlantic Ocean.
-The cane also helped to safely guide the lifeboat toward RMS Titanic in search of survivors in the water.
-While the gadget might fail to impress many people nowadays, it was viewed as cutting edge technology during 1912.
+Despite clashing with the seamen on the ship, Ella’s battery-operated cane helped guide the lifeboat to safety, which she typically used to help her maintain her balance.
+She reportedly held the cane high to illuminate the pitch-black sky, and it also helped them appear as a floating lighthouse in the North Atlantic Ocean.
+The cane also helped safely guide the lifeboat toward RMS Titanic in search of survivors in the water.
+While the gadget might fail to impress many people nowadays, it was viewed as cutting-edge technology during 1912.

 4 Ruth Becker

 Ruth Becker was only 12 years old when she joined RMS Titanic on her maiden voyage, making her one of the youngest passengers aboard the ship.
-She was travelling with her mother, Nellie, and her brother, Richard, who had fallen ill, as well as her younger sister.
-To increase Richard’s chances of survival, the family were advised to travel to Benton Harbor, Michigan, to seek medical treatment.
-Her father, Allen Oliver Becker, however, remained in her hometown of Guntur, India, with plans to join them at a later date.
+She was traveling with her mother, Nellie, her brother, Richard, who had fallen ill, and her younger sister.
+To increase Richard’s chances of survival, the family was advised to travel to Benton Harbor, Michigan, to seek medical treatment.
+However, her father, Allen Oliver Becker, remained in her hometown of Guntur, India, with plans to join them at a later date.